-Dissociating was something I did frequently before I showed definitive signs of psychosis, and still do, mostly in the form of intense daydreams at the time.
+Dissociating was something I did frequently before I showed definitive signs of psychosis, mostly in the form of intense daydreams.
 Maladaptive daydreaming is also not technically seen as a form of psychosis (and is not widely recognized) due to the separation that remains between fantasy and reality—but my lines there do get very blurry due to other psychosis symptoms.

 In any case, these daydreams take over my head somewhat beyond my control when something in me wants to escape.
 They’re certainly addictive and can be a disabling distraction, but also feel crucial for me as a fiction writer who escapes to my stories’ worlds.